herzbube/littlego-web/README.md

 ```
 <root>
+ +-- INSTALL.md          Installation instructions to get the project to run
+ |                       on a real server.
+This file is formatted in Markdown.
  +-- LICENSE             The Apache license file.
  +-- LICENSE.html        The Apache license in HTML format.
  +-- NOTICE              Attribution notices.